September 25th, 2018 | Julia Braime

 Venue already sorted?
 No worries!
 We cover every detail, so if you’ve wedmin to get done, we’d like to see you there!

-We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines and little treats from Brides Up North, as well as the current issue of UNVEILED Magazine.
+We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines and little treats from Brides Up North, as well as the BRAND NEW issue of UNVEILED Magazine.
 As demand is high, to pick up your VIP media pack all you need to do is pre-register using the form below.
 While stocks last.